siwalikm/quick-form-css/README.md

 This CSS boilerplate converts **any** simple html form into a material design minimalistic webform in 5 seconds.

-> **Note** [Quick-Form-Css](https://github.com/siwalikm/quick-form-css) is created solely for the purpose of quick templating your html-webforms with the least effort.
-This project is a *Work-In-Progress* and might result in undesirable results at times.
+> **Note** [Quick-Form-Css](https://github.com/siwalikm/quick-form-css) is created solely for the purpose of quick templating your html-webforms with the zero efforts.
+This project is a *Work-In-Progress* and might result in undesirable result at times.

 ----------